robotlovesyou/tell/README.md

 ## Included Open Source Libraries.

-To simplify building a number of dependencies are included as header only, meaning their source is integrated with this project.
+To simplify building the project a number of dependencies are included as header only, meaning their source is integrated with this project.

 Those libraries are:
 1. Catch2 Testing Framework.
-The header file and license are included as catch.hpp and LICENSE.txt in the tests directory.
+The header file and license are included as catch.hpp and LICENSE.txt in the include/thirdparty/catch2 directory.
 See https://github.com/catchorg/Catch2
 2. {fmt} string formatting library.
 The header and source files are included in the include/thirdparty/fmt directory.
 See https://fmt.dev/6.2.0/index.html

 ### Types